ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 } InputShareAad;
 ~~~

-The Leader responds to well-formed requests with HTTP status code 201
-Created.
-Malformed requests are handled as described in {{errors}}.
-Clients SHOULD NOT upload the same measurement value in more than one report if
-the Leader responds with HTTP status code 201 Created.
+If the request is malformed, the Leader aborts with error `invalidMessage`.

-If the Leader does not recognize the task ID, then it MUST abort with error
+If the Leader does not recognize the task ID, then it aborts with error
 `unrecognizedTask`.
-Note that indicating an unrecognized task might indicate
-that the Client is misconfigured or the task has expired.

-The Leader responds to requests whose Leader encrypted input share uses an
-out-of-date or unknown `HpkeConfig.id` value, indicated by
+If the Leader does not recognize the `config_id` in the encrypted input share,
-`HpkeCiphertext.config_id`, with error of type 'outdatedConfig'.
-When the Client
+it aborts with an error of type `outdatedConfig`.
+When the Client receives an
-receives an 'outdatedConfig' error, it SHOULD invalidate any cached
+`outdatedConfig` error, it SHOULD invalidate any cached `HpkeConfigList` and
-HpkeConfigList and retry with a freshly generated Report.
-If this retried upload
+retry with a freshly generated Report.
+If this retried upload does not succeed,
-does not succeed, the Client SHOULD abort and discontinue retrying.
+the Client SHOULD abort and discontinue retrying.

 If a report's ID matches that of a previously uploaded report, the Leader MUST
 ignore it.
 In addition, it MAY alert the Client with error `reportRejected`.